MS SQL Server GETDATE Function

 Getting current date and time with table data set

-Although this query may look useless, the purpose is just showing the usage of GETDATE with the table data retrieval.
+Although this query may look useless, the purpose is just to show the usage of GETDATE with the table data retrieval.

 The following query fetches the records of our example table, sto_employees and as the last column, ahead of join_date, displays the current date and time with each record: